 Annual reports are a key compliance requirement for companies that do business in the United States.
 While they don’t take very long to fill out, deadlines can be hard to follow and businesses can face serious consequences if they fail to meet their obligations.

-Keep in mind that this kind of annual report is different from annual reports provided to shareholders by publicly traded companies.
+Keep in mind that this kind of annual report is different from the annual reports provided to shareholders by publicly traded companies.

 Most US states require one annual report per year.
 A handful of states only ask for reports every other year, while some don’t require an annual report at all.
 Pennsylvania is a little different, with reports required just once every ten years.